George Chin: Pioneer

 Chin was one of the few players of his era who was of Asian descent.
 Despite China having been an ally of Canada during World War II there was still a good deal of hostility that was thrown in his direction when he played junior hockey.
 Years later Chin would recall chants like "Kill that Chink!" when he played on the road in towns like Hanover and Goderich.
-Even in college he couldn't always escape unfounded criticism, being derisively called "As wide as he is tall." by a Colorado newspaper during the 1952 championship.
+Even in college he could not always escape unfounded criticism, being derisively called "As wide as he is tall." by a Colorado newspaper during the 1952 championship.
 Despite the vitriol, Chin became one of the earliest star Asian players of college ice hockey and would be followed by many over the years, including brothers Mel and Herb Wakabayashi, Bob Iwabuchi, Paul Kariya and Brandon Yip.

+Personal life and death

+Chin was married to Coral Kong and had four daughters.
+He later settled in Calgary, Alberta and worked as a geologist.
+He died in Calgary on November 28, 2023, at the age of 94.